tdhelixx/alexandria-dental-health-site/src/services/dental-crowns.md

 ### What is a Dental Crown?

-A dental crown is often referred to as a “tooth cap” because it covers the entire tooth surface.
+A dental crown is often referred to as a "tooth cap" because it covers the entire tooth surface.
 When placed effectively, a dental crown will provide additional strength and improved aesthetics.

 A dental crown may be recommended to address a range of concerns, including: